inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ## Story/6

-## "Lessons learned!"
+### "Lessons learned!"

-- Erlang and Elixir help a lot on following happy paths
+Erlang and Elixir help a lot on following happy paths:

 - When resources an application requires are set to be available under usual circumstances, it runs
 - When such resources are temporarily unavailable, some processes crash and restart

-  - <mdi-arrow-right-thick /> The `good crashes` are handled by well written Beam/OTP apps.
+<mdi-arrow-right-thick /> The `good crashes` are handled by well written Beam/OTP apps.

-- What about the `bad crashes`?
+What about the `bad crashes`?

 - A lot of runtime errors can occur that have nothing to do at all with unexpected errors.
 - Change sets or other forms of input validation help.
 - Type specs, and schemata such as Json-Schema, XML-Schema/XSD, GraphQL help.
 - Unit tests help.

-  - <mdi-arrow-right-thick /> Static typing can help to avoid many of these bad crashes
+<mdi-arrow-right-thick /> Static typing can help to avoid many of these bad crashes

 ---